omd02/Car_Price_Predicting_System/README.md

 This project takes in the input in form of car brand, model_no. , fuel type and kilometers driven, using this data it predicts the price of the selected car.

-The link to view the application : https://car-price-predicting-system.herokuapp.com/